yukikitayama/leetcode-python/README.md

 ## Binary Search Tree (BST)

 - Inorder traversal of a binary search tree gives nodes in the ascending order.
-- Inorder is left, root, right.
+- Inorder is `left -> root -> right`.

 ## Linked List

+- `Singly linked list` contains value and a reference field to link to the next node, but no link to the previous node.
-- two pointers (`prev` and `curr`) iteration often works for solution to traverse the linked list.
+- Two pointers technique (`prev` and `curr`, or `fast (hare)` and `slow (tortoise)`) often works for solution to traverse the linked list.
-  - Because singly-linked list does not have a reference to the precedent node.
+  - Sometimes need `prev` because singly-linked list does not have a reference to the precedent node.
+  - Check if a node is null before it calls the next field, otherwise it causes the null-pointer error.
+  - Don't forget to define the end conditions in two pointers iteration loop.
+- Benefit of linked list over array
+  - In linked list, inserting an element is `O(1)` time because it only updates reference to next node.
+But in array, it takes `O(N)` time because it needs to move all elements after the inserted element.

 ### Floyd's Tortoise and Hare (Floyd's cycle-finding algorithm)